bendalab/thunderfish/docs/thunderfish.md

    a Fourier series, for pulse fish it is an exponential fit to the tail of the last peak.

-### RECORDING-waveeodfs.EXT
+### RECORDING-CH-waveeodfs.EXT

 List of all detected EOD frequencies and powers of wave-type fish.
-These might be more than listed in `RECORDING-wavefish.EXT`.
+These might be more than listed in `RECORDING-CH-wavefish.EXT`.

 <table>
 <thead>